Darxo/Hardened/README.md

 - Zombies no longer have **Double Grip** but gain +5 Melee Skill.
 - Nachzehrer can no longer swallow player characters while in a net.
-- Necromancer no longer have 20 natural body armor
+- Necromancer no longer have 20 natural body armor or **Inspiring Presence**.
+They now have **Soul Link**.
+- Add face warpaint to all fast bandits

 ### Other

 - Fatigue no longer has any effect on the defenses granted by shields
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
+- Encumbrance no longer lowers the fatigue recovery.
+It now only adds 1 fatigue per tile travelled per encumbrance level.
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied.
 - The legendary Location Ancient Spire now reveals an area of 3000 (up from 1900).
 It now also discovers every location in that radius for the player.
+- Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken.
 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - Characters which are not visible to the player will no longer produce idle or death sounds.
 - The combat map is no longer revealed at the end of a battle
-- Every accessory now plays a default sound when moved around in the inventory

 ## Quality of Life

 - The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
 - Settlements now display a tooltip showing how many days ago you last visited that location
 - Distance text in rumors and contracts now display the tile distance range in brackets
+- Brothers that "die" outside of combat will now always transfer their equipment into your stash
 - Legendary Armor and Armor with an attachement that you un-equip are now automatically marked as to-be-repaired
 - The tooltips of your attributes now display your Base Attribute value and the difference between that Base value and your current value
 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon